AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --invert

-    Replace the top images with its color inverse.
-It only inverts the first three channels, in order to preserve alpha.
+    Replace the top image with its color inverse.
+By default, it only inverts the first three channels in order to preserve alpha, but you can override the channel range of the inversion with optional modifiers `chbegin` and `chend`.
+Channels outside this range will simply be copied, without inversion.

     Optional appended modifiers include:

+      `:chbegin=` *int*
+        Override the beginning of the range of channels to be inverted (defaults to 0.)

+      `:chend=` *int*
+        Override the end of the range of channels to be inverted (defaults to 3).
+Remember that this is one more than the index of the last channel to be inverted.

       `:subimages=` *indices-or-names*
         Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).